Chart Color Schemes

 Kingscote is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-Kingscote's dwelling structure, as per the latest Census, consisted of 92.0% houses and 8.0% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Non-Metro SA's 92.1% houses and 7.9% other dwellings.
-Home ownership in Kingscote was at 40.8%, with mortgaged dwellings at 27.7% and rented ones at 31.5%.
-The median monthly mortgage repayment was $1,083, below Non-Metro SA's average of $1,300.
-Median weekly rent in Kingscote was $214, compared to Non-Metro SA's $280.
-Nationally, Kingscote's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+In Kingscote, as per the latest Census evaluation, 92.0% of dwellings were houses, with the remaining 8.0% being semi-detached, apartments, or other types.
+This is similar to Non-Metro SA's figures of 92.1% houses and 7.9% other dwellings.
+Home ownership in Kingscote stood at 40.8%, with mortgaged dwellings at 27.7% and rented ones at 31.5%.
+The median monthly mortgage repayment was $1,083, lower than Non-Metro SA's average of $1,300.
+The median weekly rent in Kingscote was $214, compared to Non-Metro SA's $280.
+Nationally, Kingscote's mortgage repayments were significantly lower at $1,083 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing